 Co-workers: Nicole Zitzmann, Mark R. Wormald, Max Crispin

-Professor Raymond A Dwek, FRS is Director of the Glycobiology Institute where there are five main groups:
+Professor Raymond A Dwek, FRS is Director of the Glycobiology Institute where there are four main groups:

 - Prof Nicole Zitzmann - Viruses - Development of host target based antiviral strategies